ThKrypt/QualCoder/13-Sqlite-data-structure.md

 # Table: links_type

+Not Used

 # Table: project

+Should contain one row.

+databaseversion text

+date text  The date and time the entry was created, format yyyy-mm-dd hh:mm:ss

+memo text  A memo about the overall project.

+about text  Should describe the current QualCoder version used.  e.g. QualCoder 2.5

+bookmarkfile integer  The id of the source text file.
+Used for jumping to the bookmark.

+bookmarkpos integer  The character position in the text file.
+Used for jumping to the bookmark.

 # Table: source

+id integer  A unique auto-number.

+name text

+fulltext text  The fulltext of a text file, in UTF-8 encoding.
+Null if an image or A/V file.

 memo text  Contains the memo text.

 owner text  The coder who created the entry.

 date text  The date and time the entry was created, format yyyy-mm-dd hh:mm:ss

+mediapath text

+If the mediapath is empty it is an internally stored text file within the project folder.

+If the mediapath begins with 'docs:' it is a link to an external text file.
+The fulltext will still be loaded into 'fulltext' for use.

+If the mediapath begins with: '/images/' , '/audio/', '/video/' the image, audio or video file is stored internally in the project folder.

+If the mediapath begins with: 'images:' , 'audio:', 'video:' the image, audio or video file is linked to externally.
+The full path to the file is stored.